 Elizabeth H. Canning

-Elizabeth is a lawyer and human resources professional with nearly a decade of experience creating and leading the Title IX and Equity offices for public and private colleges and universities.
+Elizabeth is a lawyer and human resources professional with over a decade of experience creating and leading the Title IX and Equity offices for public and private colleges and universities.

 She works with organizations throughout the country.